Artwork description:

 Each photo takes from 1 week to several months of planning and preparations: thinking through the story and the plot, planning the color scheme, sketching, scouting for locations, creating the props, choosing the suitable wardrobe, looking for the right makeup and hairstyle looks and then blending it all together.
 In some cases, a whole team is involved in the shooting process.

-I never use stock imagery to create my art, I shoot all the details myself right there on location, so when everything is combined in the final piece the work looks as realistic as possible, no matter how surreal it might seem at a first glance.
+I never use stock imagery to create my art, I shoot all the details myself right there on location, so when everything is combined in the final piece the work looks as realistic as possible, no matter how surreal it might seem at first glance.

 Editing is a big part of the creative process, often the whole concept might change while I digitally develop the work.
 Editing is usually done after 2-3 months after the shooting has been done.
 This allows me to reevaluate and deepen my initial intentions and ideas.